dotincorp/dotpad-sdk-guide/Windows/1.1.0/README.md

 * dot_pad_sdk.h: the header file that includes information about the APIs
 * dot_pad_sdk_error.h: the header file that defines error values that will be returned after calling APIs
 * mecabrc: the setting file for braille translation
-* ipadic: the dictionary folder for braille translation
+* ipadic.zip: dictionary table file used for Japanese by Dotjeom Station
+* tables.zip: translation table file used for ReBlouis translating

 ## SDK Specification
 ### DOT_PAD_SDK_ERROR DOT_PAD_INIT(int port_number);